alvar-freude/Posemo/README.md

 ## Prerequisites

-Posemo needs (beside a PostgreSQL installation) Perl 5 with Module::Build (only build/install time) DBI, DBD::Pg, Moose and some other modules.
+Posemo needs (beside a PostgreSQL installation) Perl 5 with Module::Build (only at build/install time) DBI, DBD::Pg, Moose and some other modules.
 For development it is recommended to install a fresh Perl with [perlbrew](https://perlbrew.pl).

 See and install all prerequisites: